Sue: Who’s Robin Bland?

 Sue: Right in the arse!

-The Doctor leaves Solon alone to dismantle his creation.
+The Doctor leaves Solon in peace so he can dismantle his creation.

-Sue: What is he doing?
+Sue: What’s he doing?
 You can’t leave him!
-The Doctor has just done to Solon what the baddies always do to him.
-He should know better.
+The Doctor’s just done to Solon what the baddies always do to him.
+He really should know better.

-Sue’s right of course; Solon locks Sarah and the Doctor in the basement.
-Worse than that, the Doctor is without his trusty sonic screwdriver.
+Sue’s right, of course, and Solon locks Sarah and the Doctor in the basement.
+If only the Doctor had his trusty sonic screwdriver with him.

-Sue: Since when does the Doctor leave the TARDIS without the sonic?
+Sue: Since when does the Doctor leave the TARDIS without his sonic?
 It’s all gone a bit ridiculous now.

-Me: You can hear the gears crunching a bit, but stick with it.
+Me: You can hear the gears crunching a bit, but stick with it, love.